tm-a-t/telegram-bot-handbook/en/book/dev/botfather.md

-# How to Set Up a Telegram Bot through BotFather
+# How to Set Up a Telegram Bot with BotFather

+Bots are registered and configured using [@BotFather](https://t.me/BotFather).

 ## Registration

-You can register a bot using [@BotFather](https://t.me/BotFather).

 Once you open BotFather, it will suggest you create a bot with the `/newbot` command.
 You will choose bot name and [username](./usernames) and then the bot profile will be created.